selimfirat/news-spider/report.md

 ![Normalization Comparison](./normalization_comparison.png) [8]

 These results do not indicate any problem with the library we use(Turkish Text Normalizer (With NLTK)).
+Thuss, we believe that normalization removes some information about sentiments.
+However, for our task we will apply normalization because normalized tweets are obviously more like the news data.

 ###### Sentence Tokenization
 Sentence tokenization is simply the separating different sentences in a text from each other.
 In medium-sized writings such as news articles, sentences are usually seperated with dots.
 However, there are many abbreviations that use dot (.) to indicate abbreviation in Turkish language.